Arkariza/Arkariza/README.md

 ## About Me
 <!-- You can personalize this section with your own information -->
-I'm a passionate developer who loves to code and learn new technologies.
+I'm a Beginner Web And Mobile Dev.

 ## 🔭 GitHub Stats